Pseudomoaner/Defector/README.md

 2. If you wish to export plots of the defects on top of your original image, ensure that the variable 'plotting' is set to true.
 You will also need to have the [export_fig](https://uk.mathworks.com/matlabcentral/fileexchange/23629-export_fig) package for Matlab downloaded and on your path.
 With this active, you will export plots like this:

    These will be saved in a subdirectory in your root directory called DefectOverlays.

+   If you don't like how these overlays look, you can access the plotting parameters within the analyseDefects.m function.

 3. Once the script has finished running, your defect properties will be saved in your root directory in a file called 'Defects.mat'.
 This file contains four variables: 'positiveDefectStore' and 'negativeDefectStore' contain the x,y coordinates of the +1/2 and -1/2 defect cores, respectively, and 'posDefectOrientationStore' and 'negDefectOrientationStore' contain the orientations of the +1/2 and -1/2 defect cores.